Sukhjot1-1/cs185c_fall2024/Project/issues/README.md

 Issue Remedy

-I saw that the it was missing in thr run directory when I looked for it  and then I added it in which resolved the issue.
+I saw that the it was missing in the run directory when I looked for it  and then I added it in which resolved the issue.